 You can’t get much more local than Brunswick Stew in the Golden Isles!
 This dish is an art: there are so many ways it can be made that it’s up to the chef to decide how it ultimately tastes.
 Made with chicken, beef, pork or a combination of the three, this hearty stew is a great side dish to go along with a plate of our fresh seafood!

-On your next visit, it won’t be hard to find Brunswick Stew at one of our local establishments, but one of our favorite places to try it is Gnat’s Landing on St. Simons Island.
+On your next visit, it won’t be hard to find Brunswick Stew at one of our local establishments, but one of our favorite places to try it when it's on the special menu is Brogen's South on St. Simons Island.
 Try their twist on this local dish that they call “St. Simons Stew.”

 Want to try to make the dish at home with your own flair?
 Here’s our basic recipe you can try at home, and adjust to your particular taste.
 Try it alongside some Southern-style barbecue for the perfect pairing!